google/zetasql/docs/string_functions.md

 points.

 [Case folding][string-link-to-case-folding-wikipedia] is used for the caseless comparison of strings.
-If you need to compare strings and case should not be considered, use `NORMALIZE_AND_CASEFOLD`, otherwise use [`NORMALIZE`][string-link-to-normalize].
+If you need to compare strings and case shouldn't be considered, use `NORMALIZE_AND_CASEFOLD`, otherwise use [`NORMALIZE`][string-link-to-normalize].